namdang2702/week-2-jquery/Week1Folder/README.md

 Your 3 applications should function similar to how the given ones do.
 Please also make sure your three applications protect against invalid entries.

-Save your work to a repository of your own and pass in a link to it when you done.
+Save your work to a repository of your own and pass in a link to it when you are done.